Close menu

 Sranan Gold advances promising gold project in Suriname

 From a geopolitical standpoint, Suriname sits between the two power blocs of the US and China – the country has entered into an investment agreement with the US this year, and Chinese company PetroChina is also active in the country.
 Government representatives emphasize how important it is for the country to maintain diverse partnerships.
-One of these partnerships is with Canadian gold explorer Sranan Gold, which owns the 29,000-hectare Tapanahony property in the east of the country, close to existing open-pit mines.
+One early-stage company with the potential to drive economic growth in Suriname is gold explorer Sranan Gold, which owns the 29,000-hectare Tapanahony property in the east of the country, close to existing open-pit mines.
 Sranan follows a classic exploration model: the Company identifies promising zones, conducts systematic drilling, sampling, and outcrop work, with the aim of discovering a viable deposit.
 In the summer, drill results of 36.7 g/t gold over 5 meters were convincing.
 Sranan CEO Oscar Louzada emphasizes that his company is advancing "gold exploration in an *underexplored, geologically very promising area."**

 If further drilling results are convincing, Sranan Gold intends to expand its property and potentially develop the Tapanahony project into a mine.
 The fact that such plans are entirely realistic is demonstrated by existing gold projects in the country, which are operated by Newmont and IAMGOLD, among others.
 Newmont, for instance, is already facing challenges at its Merian mine.
 According to Reuters, gold production at the mine has declined by roughly 50% since 2021, while costs have risen by around 50%.
 The reason: high-grade areas of the mine have already been exploited, making the processing of the remaining rock more complex and expensive.
 Although the sharp rise in gold prices since 2021 should benefit Newmont, the Company adjusted its Suriname strategy in the summer, including layoffs at Merian, and it also announced plans to expand elsewhere.
 If other gold properties in Suriname with high grades and positive prospects for gold production come into focus, Newmont is likely to consider an acquisition.
 IAMGOLD, which is already active in Suriname, and other mining giants that do not yet have the politically stable South American country in their portfolios could also show interest in promising properties such as those owned by Sranan Gold.